at The Caledonian Club, 19 Halkin St., Belgrave Square. 7pm for 7.30 Dress: Black Tie.

 John’s personal connection to these extraordinary events, and the in-depth research he has done, makes his attendance at the Chelsea Society’s Christmas dinner a special treat for members and guests.

-Tickets £80, from the Box Office of the Cadogan Hall in person, or by post with cheque payable to Cadogan Hall at 5 Sloane Terrace, London SW1X 9DQ, or by phone 0207-730-4500 (not online.
+Tickets for the dinner (including wine) are £80, from the Box Office of the Cadogan Hall in person, or by post with cheque payable to Cadogan Hall at 5 Sloane Terrace, London SW1X 9DQ, or by phone 0207-730-4500 (tickets not available online).

 Members may bring guests.